pilkch/library/library/breathe_readme.txt

 Usage:
-Put the whole library folder someowhere on your hard drive.
+Put the whole library folder somewhere on your hard drive.
 Add to your build paths:
 library/include
 library/src